Latest Update 8 kW~ Oct 2016

 Fig 1 is the same as Fig 2, because in reality the toroid discharges through the air to earth.
 If you now replace the toroid with the symbol for a capacitor (Fig 3) and re-arrange things, you end up with Fig 4.

-This means that the secondary coil is also a resonant circuit and it behaves much like the primary circuit.
+This means that the secondary coil (an inductor) along with the capacitance of the toroid also forms a resonant circuit, behaving much like the primary circuit.
 The secondary's energy is therefore also resonating back and forth between the coil and the toroid.
 However it does not dampen down the same as the primary does, in fact it is steadily increasing.

-This is because at just the right time-point in its cycle (like you pushing that swing in the example) another magnetic field from the primary circuit, which remember is also resonating at the same frequency, transfers a bit more of its stored energy into the secondary circuit.
+This is because at just the right point in time of its cycle (like you pushing that swing in the example) another magnetic field from the primary circuit, which remember is also resonating at the same frequency, transfers a bit more of its stored energy into the secondary circuit.

-Remember the primary and the secondary need to have the same resonant frequencies for them to interact successfully.
+Remember the primary and the secondary need to have the same resonant frequencies for them to interact successfully (in reality there is a deliberate slight mis-match, explained elsewhere).
 Typically this is in the hundreds of Kilo-Hertz.

 In a perfect Tesla coil once breakout has occurred this would be the end of the matter, allowing a fresh charging cycle to start all over again.
 What usually occurs though is that as the secondary's field starts collapsing it starts to transfer its energy back into the primary again.
 This is because the hot ionized spark gap in the primary charging circuit is still able to conduct the somewhat reduced energy now being returned by the secondary.